Striking the perfect balance

 This month, I’m sharing the story of Carly and Dan, the husband and wife duo behind KeepEmQuiet.com.

-I first found out about Keep Em Quiet through social media and have found the packs to be a bit of a godsend when travelling with Etta and Artie.
+I first found out about Keep Em Quiet through social media and have found the packs to be a bit of a godsend when travelling with Etta, Artie and Lola.

 The business concept was born out of a ‘foggy brained moment’ when Carly and Dan were on their first holiday away with their ‘busy’ little three-year-old son and newborn daughter.

-It’s not an easy age gap to navigate at the best of times, let along on an international flight!
+It’s not an easy age gap to navigate at the best of times, let alone on an international flight!
 Freddie and I can really empathise having two ‘busy’ four-year-olds and a newborn ourselves.

 Carly was worried about how the kids would handle the flight and ended up spending a fortune in a frantic shopping spree, trying to find ways to keep the kids entertained on-board.